 5. Aerate your lawn

 You’ve probably been advised to aerate your lawn in late spring and early summer.
-That’s correct, but for a healthy, thicker Bermuda grass lawn, aerate as soon as your grass is starting to turn all green to enhance even stronger and faster growth.
+That’s correct, but for a healthy, thicker Bermuda grass lawn, aerate as soon as your grass starts to turn all green to enhance even stronger and faster growth.

 Also, it is best to aerate just after scalping when the grass is still short.
-If you have clay soil or any hard-packed soil in your lawn, it is very important that you start aerating very early to promote better nutrient and water penetration.
+If you have clay soil or any hard-packed soil in your lawn, you must start aerating very early to promote better nutrient and water penetration.

 6. Treat lawn diseases

 As I’ve already mentioned, lawn diseases could be the reason for thin Bermuda grass.
-Fungal infections, for example, can really affect the growth and health of bermudagrass.
+Fungal infections, for example, can affect the growth and health of bermudagrass.

 Another deadly disease that can also lead to a thin lawn is root rot, also called Bermuda decline.
 It affects the roots and eventually leads to poor growth and thin lawns.

 Spring spot manifests as small circular patches that start to spread out and form larger areas that are affected.
 This problem usually starts in the fall but shows up in the spring.
 It is also probably a sign that you applied really large amounts of nitrogen in the lawn.